KittyMcDonagh/Third-Milestone-Project/README.md

 4. Allow users to like / dislike recipes
 5. Allow for more countries and categories to be added
 6. Include food allergens
+7. Make changes so that the website renders properly on smaller devices

 ## **2.2.2 USER STORIES** ##